chamikamunithunga/Astrox_Titans/README.md

 -----------------
 HTML4: The structural foundation of the project.

-CSS: Styling and layout of the project components.
+SCSS: Styling and layout of the project components.

 JavaScript: Adds interactivity and dynamic content to the project.